Ecuador: Pre-Inca era

 Various peoples had settled in the area of future Ecuador before the arrival of the Incas.
 The archeological evidence suggests that the Paleo-Indians' first dispersal into the Americas occurred near the end of the last glacial period, around 16,500–13,000 years ago.
 The first people who reached Ecuador may have journeyed by land from North and Central America or by boat down the Pacific Ocean coastline.

 Even though their languages were unrelated, these groups developed similar groups of cultures, each based in different environments.
-The people of the coast combined agriculture with fishing, hunting, and gathering; the people of the highland Andes developed a sedentary agricultural way of life; and peoples of the Amazon basin relied on hunting and gathering, in some cases combined with agriculture and arboriculture.
+The people of the coast combined agriculture with fishing, hunting, and gathering; the people of the highland Andes developed a sedentary agricultural way of life; and peoples of the Amazon basin relied on hunting and gathering; in some cases, this is combined with agriculture and arboriculture.

-Over time these groups began to interact and intermingle with each other so that groups of families in one area became one community or tribe, with a similar language and culture.
 Many civilizations arose in Ecuador, such as the Valdivia Culture and Machalilla Culture on the coast, the Quitus (near present-day Quito), and the Cañari (near present-day Cuenca).
-Each civilization developed its own distinctive architecture, pottery, and religious interests.

 In the highland Andes mountains, where life was more sedentary, groups of tribes cooperated and formed villages; thus the first nations based on agricultural resources and the domestication of animals formed.
 Eventually, through wars and marriage alliances of their leaders, groups of nations formed confederations.
-The region around the country's modern capital, Quito, consolidated under a confederation called the Shyris, which exercised organized trading and bartering between the different regions.

-Inca era

 When the Incas arrived, they found that these confederations were so developed that it took the Incas two generations of rulers—Topa Inca Yupanqui and Huayna Capac—to absorb them into the Inca Empire.
 People belonging to the confederations that gave them the most problems were deported to distant areas of Peru, Bolivia, and north Argentina.
 Similarly, a number of loyal Inca subjects from Peru and Bolivia were brought to Ecuador to prevent rebellion.
 Thus, the region of highland Ecuador became part of the Inca Empire in 1463 sharing the same language.

 In contrast, when the Incas made incursions into coastal Ecuador and the eastern Amazon jungles of Ecuador, they found both the environment and indigenous people more hostile.
 Moreover, when the Incas tried to subdue them, these indigenous people withdrew to the interior and resorted to guerrilla tactics.
 As a result, Inca expansion into the Amazon Basin and the Pacific coast of Ecuador was hampered.
 The indigenous people of the Amazon jungle and coastal Ecuador remained relatively autonomous until the Spanish soldiers and missionaries arrived in force.
 The Amazonian people and the Cayapas of Coastal Ecuador were the only groups to resist both Inca and Spanish domination, maintaining their languages and cultures well into the 21st century.